Everest Base Camp Trek in Comfort

 Overnight: Exclusive eco-comfort camp

-Day 9 : Rest Day In Dingboche
+Day 9 : Rest day in Dingboche

 Location: Dingboche